Home » Puddings & Custards » How to make Crème Caramel From Scratch

 3. Not enough eggs: Make sure you are using enough eggs in your recipe for structure.
 You’ll need at least 3 eggs/500 ml (17 fl oz.) of liquid.
 Another thing to note is that if you’d like to use egg yolks, use them in combination with whole eggs.
 You need the egg whites for a firm custard.

-4. The crème caramel wasn’t unmolded properly: As tempting as it might be when the custard just won’t release, don’t shake the ramekin up and down!
-Try dipping the ramekin in hot water or sliding the knife around the edge once more.
-You can also gently tap the sides of the ramekin to release the custard before inverting it onto a plate.
+4. The crème caramel wasn’t unmolded properly: As tempting as it might be when the custard just won’t release, don’t shake the ramekin up and down vigorously!
+Gently tap the sides of the ramekin to release the custard before inverting it onto a plate.

 The crème caramel tastes eggy and/or is rubbery